Abandoned & Little-Known Airfields:

 During its relatively short lifespan, the airport was listed under a somewhat confusing succession of somewhat different names.

-as it was not depicted on the June 1941 San Diego Sectional Chart (according to Chris Kennedy).
+as it was not depicted on the June 1941 San Diego Sectional Chart (according to Chris Kennedy)

-was on the August 1943 San Diego Sectional Chart (courtesy of Chris Kennedy).
+The August 1943 San Diego Sectional Chart (courtesy of Chris Kennedy) depicted "Peik" as a commercial airport,

 and showed that "San Diego Radio" was located on the airport as well.